Asfiyanur/Analog-Digital-Clock/README.md

 ### Useful resources

-- [W3 Schools](https://www.w3schools.com/) -This is an amazing document which helped me for understanding transform and variables in css.
+- [W3 Schools](https://www.w3schools.com/) -This is an amazing document which helped me to understand transform and variables in css.